Ada-Developers-Academy/core-software-tools/github-code-reviews/code-reviews.md

     - Is there anything missing from the submission or functionality not found in the requirements?
 - Performance
   - Is this code efficient?
-  - Did you do performance testing?
-Can you automate performance and load testing?
+  - Did we do performance testing?
+Can we automate performance and load testing?
 - Security
   - Are there security advisories for libraries being used?
   - Does this safeguard data adequately?

 ## Code Reviews Are A Discussion

-As an author it's important to respond in a timely fashion to each actionable comment on your pull request, but there may be suggestions or requests the reviewer makes that you disagree with or need more clarity on.
-It's important to challenge comments or suggestions that you disagree with or need more clarity on.
-Sometimes the reviewer will lack the context behind a coding decision and a simple explanation from you will resolve it.
-If you both continue to disagree, it can be helpful to get input from another team member.
+As an author it's important to respond in a timely fashion to each actionable comment on our pull request, but there may be suggestions or requests the reviewer makes that we disagree with or need more clarity on.
+It's important to challenge comments or suggestions that we disagree with or need more clarity on.
+Sometimes the reviewer will lack the context behind a coding decision and a simple explanation from us will resolve it.
+If both continue to disagree, it can be helpful to get input from another team member.
 Remember that a code review is a discussion, not a dictated list of required changes.

 ## Code Review Tips for Success